ivaylominchev/ivaylominchev/README.md

 - 👀 I’m interested in coding and developing new skills
 - 💻 I’m currently learning Software Engineering with C# at SoftUni and I'm also studying Informatics and computer science at University
 - 👨‍💻 Future web developer
+- ⚡ Fun fact: Experience with HTML and CSS